 Hi!

 I started a blog recently to think better thoughts and develop stronger opinions.
-I hope to improve at the thinking bit and the writing bit in time.

 Other stuff: